diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 3. Note that `it is possible to run a hot standby namenode` instead of a secondary, as discussed in “HDFS High Availability” on page 48.

 #### Block Caching
-Normally a datanode reads blocks from disk, but for frequently accessed files the blocks may be explicitly cached `in the datanode’s memory`, `in an off-heap block cache`.
-By default, a block is cached in only one datanode’s memory, although the number is configurable on a per-file basis.
-Job schedulers (for MapReduce, Spark, and other frameworks) can take advantage of cached blocks by running tasks on the datanode where a block is cached, for increased read performance.
+Normally a datanode reads blocks from disk, but for frequently accessed files the blocks may be `explicitly` cached `in the datanode’s memory`, `in an off-heap block cache`.
+By default, a block is cached in only one datanode’s memory, although the number is configurable on a per-file basis. `Job schedulers (for MapReduce, Spark, and other frameworks) can take advantage of cached blocks by running tasks on the datanode where a block is cached, for increased read performance`.

 Users or applications `instruct the namenode` which files to cache (and for how long) by adding a cache directive to a **cache pool**. `Cache pool`s are an administrative grouping for managing cache permissions and resource usage.